-For the six months ending June 30, 2009, operating expenses include approximately \$36.3 million related to the accrual of estimated losses from our litigation with Hansen and approximately \$1.3 million in impairment charges recorded against goodwill and other intangible assets in our product and license business segment resulting from the potential litigation award.
-Our operating expense also includes an increase in our legal expenses related to the Hansen litigation and preparations for our filing for Chapter 11 reorganization on July 17, 2009.
+For the nine months ending September 30, 2009, operating expenses include approximately \$36.3 million related to the accrual of estimated losses from our litigation with Hansen and approximately \$1.3 million in impairment charges recorded against goodwill and other intangible assets in our product and license business segment resulting from the potential litigation award.
+Our operating expense also includes an increase in our legal expenses related to Hansen litigation and preparations for our filing for Chapter 11 reorganization on July 17, 2009.

-We expect that we will continue to incur increased professional fees in future periods in connection with our reorganization under Chapter 11 and post-trial motions in the Hansen case and with any potential appeals or other strategies based on the ultimate outcome of the litigation.
-In the post-trial motions, we have asked the court to set aside the verdict in various respects, including through a reduction in the amount, and Hansen is seeking to recover additional amounts for its attorneys' fees and exemplary damages up to approximately \$26 million in the aggregate and to obtain certain equitable relief.
-Therefore, these additional amounts could be significant, even in relation to the damages awarded by the jury verdict, and thus exceed our existing loss contingency reserve and require us to record additional expense with respect of such additional amounts.
+We expect that we will continue to incur increased professional fees in future periods in connection with our reorganization under Chapter 11, and, unless we are able to settle this litigation with Hansen, in connection with post-trial motions in the case and with any potential appeals, or other strategies based on the ultimate outcome of the litigation.
+In the post-trial motions, we have asked the court to set aside the verdict in various respects, including through a reduction in the amount, and Hansen is seeking to recover additional amounts for its attorneys' fees and exemplary damages and to obtain certain equitable relief.
+These additional amounts could be significant, even in relation to the damages awarded by the jury verdict, and thus exceed our existing loss contingency reserve and require us to record additional expense with respect of such additional amounts.
 In addition, we anticipate that our continuing legal fees associated with our reorganization under Chapter 11 will be significant.

 Our operating expenses include stock-based compensation charges.
-We recorded stock-based compensation charges of approximately \$1.6 million for the six months ended June 30, 2009.
-We also expect to record an aggregate stock-based compensation charge for stock options granted through June 30, 2009 of \$5.3 million to be recognized in future periods through 2014.
+We recorded stock-based compensation charges of approximately \$2.4 million for the nine months ended September 30, 2009.
+We also expect to record an aggregate stock-based compensation charge for stock options granted through September 30, 2009 of \$4.7 million to be recognized in future periods through 2014.